 We routinely handle truck accident disputes and have capably litigated claims involving a variety of personal and commercial truck types, including:

-At Banafshe Law Firm, PC, our Los Angeles truck accident team understands the many frustrations and challenges that plaintiffs encounter in the wake of a truck accident, from medical concerns to work-related issues, and more.
+At Banafshe Law Firm, PC, our Los Angeles truck accident lawyer understands the many frustrations and challenges that plaintiffs encounter in the wake of a truck accident, from medical concerns to work-related issues, and more.
 Injured plaintiffs may find, for example, that they are being misled or otherwise manipulated in communications with their insurance company to undermine an insurance claim.
 We’re here to help.
 Our attorneys provide comprehensive representation so that clients can “rest easy” and focus on what’s important: their recovery.

-In rear-end accidents, it is easier for a Los Angeles accident attorney to prove liability than in most other collisions, as — unless you came to a sudden stop on a highway — the defendant most likely was not paying sufficient attention to the road, was traveling at a high speed or encountered a mechanical issue that led to the collision.
+In rear-end accidents, it is easier for a Los Angeles truck accident attorney to prove liability than in most other collisions, as — unless you came to a sudden stop on a highway — the defendant most likely was not paying sufficient attention to the road, was traveling at a high speed or encountered a mechanical issue that led to the collision.

 Head-on collisions tend to be associated with a severe injury, and for a good reason.
 The total force of impact in a head-on collision is a combination of the force of impact of both vehicles colliding (separately measured).
 A head-on collision can, therefore, lead to severe injuries even if both vehicles are not speeding.